penumbra-x/rquest/README.md

 }
 ```

-## Overview

-This project is a fork of [reqwest](https://github.com/seanmonstar/reqwest), similar to how [BoringSSL](https://github.com/cloudflare/boring) is a fork of OpenSSL.
-It optimizes commonly used APIs and enhances compatibility with connection pools, making it easier to switch proxies, IP addresses, and interfaces.
-Projects using reqwest can be migrated to rquest with minimal changes.

-Overall, **`rquest`** is a superset of reqwest, offering simpler and more practical APIs while also fixing HTTP version negotiation [issues](https://github.com/seanmonstar/reqwest/issues/2116).

 ## Performance

 `BoringSSL` is a fork of `OpenSSL` designed for security and efficiency, used by Google Chrome, Android, and Cloudflare.
 We haven't encountered serious issues with `BoringSSL` related to the Golang [utls issue](https://github.com/refraction-networking/utls/issues/274).